Adelaide Complementary Medicine Clinic

 Cold Laser Therapy Therapeutic Laser can help many patients achieve drug-free, non-invasive pain therapy for a range of chronic conditions.
 In addition to direct healing applications, low level lasers also provide an alternative needle-free acupuncture or myofascial dry needling options.

 Infrared Thermal Imaging Technology is also available as an adjunct to the physical examination.
-This may be particularly useful in the visual mapping of thermal physiology changes in more complex chronic pain conditions.
+This may be particularly useful in the visual mapping of thermal physiology changes in more complex chronic pain conditions and general health screening.

 Treatment is provided using a variety of techniques including:

 Remedial Massage to assist in rehabilitation, pain and injury management.
 A range of manual therapy techniques may be employed in treatment, such as Deep Connective Tissue Massage, Trigger Point Therapy, Muscle Energy Techniques, Direct and Indirect Myofascial Techniques, and Neuromuscular Facilitation.

 Therapeutic massage to promote wellbeing, improve sleep, treat anxiety and tension, and enhance a range of systemic body functions.

 Studies show that massage therapy can have a profound affect on mood, with anxiety reduction being one of the well-established effects.
 Evidence for the effectiveness of massage in promoting mental health crosses multiple presenting conditions and populations.